Update cookies preferences

 The login name and password is sent with each network request.

-If the remote client is Web browser (Chrome, Firefox, Edge, InternetExplorer ...) and HTML pages generated by the PmaWeb object are displayed, then the user is prompted by the standard window to enter the name of the net user and the password that are then sent to PROMOTIC application together with the request.
+If the remote client is Web browser (Chrome, Firefox, Edge, InternetExplorer ...) and HTML pages generated by the PmaWeb object are displayed, then the user is prompted by the standard window to enter the name of the network user and the password that are then sent to PROMOTIC application together with the request.

 If the main window of the network application is a workspace (the PmaWorkspace object), then the user of running network application can use the resources of the PROMOTIC system to login as network user with assigned name and password and this way obtain the corresponding permissions according to its user group.

 The PROMOTIC Web server detects the IP address of the remote client automatically.
-The PROMOTIC system then uses the name, password and IP address of the net user for authorization check of the specific operation.
+The PROMOTIC system then uses the name, password and IP address of the network user for authorization check of the specific operation.

 System substitute not logged network user $NOUSER_NET: